media-admin/janecka/wp-content/plugins/updraftplus/readme.txt

+= 1.22.6 - 26/Feb/2022 =

+* FIX: Internal S3 library had regressed in its ability to detect bucket location on AWS when using v4 signatures
+* TWEAK: When using S3 APIs, log the class used for easier debugging
+* TWEAK: Change S3 SDK selection algorithm

+= 1.22.5 - 24/Feb/2022 =

+* FIX: An issue that prevented being able to browse the contents of an already downloaded backup zip file
+* FIX: Add previously unbundled AWS SDK file for IAM service description which prevented S3 wizard in the Premium version working correctly
+* FIX: Prevent a fatal error when handling some S3 errors, caused by a format change
+* TWEAK: When loading AWS SDK at upload time, apply some work-arounds for plugins with buggy or old versions of related libraries
+* TWEAK: Update to latest AWS SDK toolkit, fixing an error with error-reporting in some situations in the previous version
+* TWEAK: Remove vendor/aws/aws-crt-php/run_tests.bat from build (apparently one user's hosting does not allow .bat files), plus other unnecessary files from that package
+* TWEAK: Enable PHP 8.1 in UpdraftClone (N.B. not yet officially supported by WordPress, so, made available for testing/development purposes)
+* TWEAK: Prevent error emitted on the browser console when 'Images' filter is selected on UpdraftCentral's media module

+= 1.22.4 - 17/Feb/2022 =

+* TWEAK: Prevent a couple of possible fatal errors when printing autobackup options on PHP 8
+* TWEAK: Work around a bug in the JetPack autoloader that was triggered when projects using that also used Guzzle in a different namespace

 = 1.22.3 - 15/Feb/2022 =

-* SECURITY: Thanks to Marc-Alexandre Montpas of Automattic for this report.
-All versions of UpdraftPlus from March 2019 onwards have contained a vulnerability caused by a missing permissions-level check.
+* SECURITY: Thanks to Marc-Alexandre Montpas of Automattic for this report (CVE: CVE-2022-23303).
+All versions of UpdraftPlus from March 2019 onwards have contained a vulnerability caused by a missing permissions-level check, allowing untrusted users access to backups.
 If your site does not have non-admin users, or if your non-admin users are all trusted (and your site does not allow users to sign up themselves), then you are not vulnerable (but we always recommend updating to the latest version in any case).
-Fuller details will be released after a short time interval allowing users to update.
+Please see https://updraftplus.com/updraftplus-security-release-1-22-3-2-22-3/ for more details.
 * FIX: Unexpected 'Backup History' array structure during the rescanning of the new backup sets that changed the type of the database associative keys from string to array format
 * FIX: Failure in excluding and wiping out jobdata during backup and restore causing the same backup to repeat under certain circumstances
 * REFACTOR: Upgrade AWS SDK from version 2.8 to 3